open-craft/edx-name-affirmation/docs/decisions/0002-name-affirmation-plugin.rst

 Context
 -------

+ID verification, in its current iteration on `edx-platform`, does not fulfill its intended purpose.
+IE, a learner can change their name at will after completing ID verification. `edx-name-affirmation` is designed to be a solution to this problem, providing a new "verified name" feature.

-`edx-name-affirmation` is intended to be an optional feature for the open edX community.
+In addition to replacing IDV, Name Affirmation is intended to be an optional feature for the open edX community.
 As such, we should allow the consuming application (in our case, `edx-platform <https://github.com/edx/edx-platform>`_) to determine whether or not this feature should be installed.

 Options